basho/basho_docs/source/languages/en/riak/dev/advanced/write-once.md

 ## Siblings

-As mentioned, entries in write once buckets are intended to be written only once -- users who are not abusing the semantics of the bucket type should not be updating or over-writing entries in buckets of this type.
+As mentioned, entries in Write Once Buckets are intended to be written only once -- users who are not abusing the semantics of the bucket type should not be updating or over-writing entries in buckets of this type.
 However, it is possible for users to mis-use the API, accidentally or otherwise, which might result in incomparable entries for the same key.

-In the case of siblings, write once buckets use an algorithm for resolving conflicts that has the appearance of random behavior from the user's point of view, but is in fact determinisitic.
-Effectively, Riak will choose the "least" entry among siblings, where the ordering relation is based on a deterministic SHA-1 hash of the object.
-This has the appearance to the user of "random write wins", even though the behavior is repeatable and determinisitic (assuming the same sibling inputs).
+In the case of siblings, Write Once Buckets will resolve the conflict by choosing the "least" entry, where sibling ordering is based on a deterministic SHA-1 hash of the objects.
+While this algorithm is repeatable and deterministic at the database level, it will have the appearance to user of "random write wins".

 ## Handoff

-The write once path supports handoff scenarios, such that if a handoff occurs during puts in a write once bucket, the values that have been written will be handed off to the newly added riak node.
+The Write Once path supports handoff scenarios, such that if a handoff occurs during PUTs in a Write Once Bucket, the values that have been written will be handed off to the newly added Riak node.

 ## Asynchronous Writes

-For backends that support asynchronous writes, the write-once path will dispatch a write request to the backend, and handle the response asynchronously.
+For backends that support asynchronous writes, the Write Once path will dispatch a write request to the backend, and handle the response asynchronously.
 This behavior allows the vnode to free itself for other work, instead of waiting on the write response from the backend.